-Okereke got another start under his belt as Darius Leonard continues to work his way back from a concussion, and the rookie continues to improve.
+Okereke got another start under his belt as Shaquille Leonard continues to work his way back from a concussion, and the rookie continues to improve.
 This was easily Okereke's highest-graded start, as he was credited with three tackles and a fumble recovery.
 PFF gave him two "stops," which constitutes a "failure" by the offense.
 He didn't miss any tackles and only allowed two yards on one completion in coverage.

 Tied-Edge Defender No. 10 (77.0), 48 snaps (76 percent)

 This was Houston's "revenge game" as he returned to the city where he played the first eight seasons of his career before joining the Colts this offseason.
 This was his second-highest-graded performance of the season as he got four tackles (two for loss) and his second sack of the season.
 He came away with a huge fourth-down tackle for loss late in the fourth quarter that helped squander the Chiefs' comeback attempt.
 He was credited with four total pressures on the evening.